BradleyCulley/bradleyculley.github.io/_posts/2023-11-11-complexity.md

 <br/>

 <div align="center" style="font-size: 18px; font-weight: bold;">
-   It’s common to take on more complexity as soon as<br/> basic manageability is achieved with a given level of complexity
+   It’s common to take on more complexity as soon as<br/> basic manageability is achieved for a given level of complexity
 </div>

 <br/>